nextstrain/ncov/docs/src/reference/remote_inputs.rst

 Starting your build from these intermediates
 --------------------------------------------

-Each workflow defines one or more inputs in the ``builds.yaml`` file.
+Each workflow defines one or more inputs in the workflow config file.

 In the simplest form, an input specifies a local path to some metadata and sequences, like so: